Feature #5531

 network packets travelling uphill (use a carrier pigeon)

-Updated by weexpectedTHIS (Kyle Peyton) almost 12 years ago
+Updated by weexpectedTHIS (Kyle Peyton) over 12 years ago

 What's the status of this issue?
 Good idea?
 Bad idea?

-Updated by weexpectedTHIS (Kyle Peyton) almost 12 years ago
+Updated by weexpectedTHIS (Kyle Peyton) over 12 years ago

 I'd really like to see this in the next version of Ruby, it's a really common pattern.

-Updated by weexpectedTHIS (Kyle Peyton) over 11 years ago
+Updated by weexpectedTHIS (Kyle Peyton) about 12 years ago

 I think there is a strong case for this logic built in to ruby.